simonhoumb/electromart/README.md

  - Create a user account
  - Update user information (e.g. name, address, email)
  - View all products
- - View products by category
+ - View products by category and brand
  - Search for products
  - Add items to cart
  ```